spiral-project/daybed/docs/source/usage.rst

         "id": "todo"
     }

-Since the session token was used, the new model was associated to your *id*, and only you get read *and* write permissions.
+Since the token was used, the new model was associated to your *id*, and only you get read *and* write permissions.
 Of course, the model permissions can be changed later.